denguemon/denguemon/README.md

 He Was uncredited as a performer in the film, The Joy of Living (la joie de vivre 1968). he Was also featured in the horror film, Crocodile Man.

-(next to this text is a clip of him in the joy of living)

 ...oh yeah, and the mustache is fake. it's a comedy prop, likely inspired by charlie chaplin, who was an English actor, filmmaker, composer, and singer ^_^
       </td>
       <td align="center" valign="middle" width="30%">